Graphical Representation for Heterogeneous Face Recognition: Experiments

 \section{Experiments}

-In this section, we evaluated the performance of the proposed approach on the task of face sketch-photo recognition.
+In this section, we evaluated the performance of the proposed approach on four HFR scenarios tasks (viewed sketch, forensic sketch, near infrared image, and thermal infrared image).
 We first evaluated the effectiveness of the proposed graphical representation and the effectiveness of CRSM separately.
 Then we investigated the effect of different parameters and number of features on the recognition performance.
-Finally we validated that our approach achieved superior performance compared with state-of-the-art methods on three databases: the CUHK face sketch FERET database (CUFSF) \cite{Ref18}, the CUHK face sketch database (CUFS) \cite{Ref4}, and a forensic sketch database.
+Finally we validated that our approach achieved superior performance compared with state-of-the-art methods on multiple heterogeneous face databases.

-\textbf{Databases}.
-CUFSF includes 1194 sketch-photo pairs with photos collected from the FERET database \cite{Ref29}.
-There are lighting variations in the photos and shape exaggerations in the sketches of this database.

-CUFS contains 606 sketch-photo pairs, with photos collected from the CUHK student database, the AR database \cite{Ref33} and the XM2VTS database \cite{Ref34}.
-All the photos are frontal, with a neutral expression and normal lighting conditions, and the sketches are drawn without exaggeration.